Ankith2005/intelligent-media-processing-pipeline/README.md

 ## Overview

-This project is a Node.js and Express backend application that accepts image uploads, processes them asynchronously, stores metadata in MySQL, and provides APIs to check processing status and retrieve analysis results.
+This project is a backend application developed using **Node.js**, **Express.js**, and **MySQL** for asynchronous image processing.

+The application allows users to upload an image, processes it in the background, stores image metadata in the database, and provides APIs to check processing status and retrieve analysis results.

+The image analysis includes:
+- OCR (Optical Character Recognition)
+- Number plate extraction
+- Brightness analysis
+- Blur detection
+- Duplicate image detection

 ---

-## Features
+# Features

-- Image upload API
+- Upload images through REST API
-- Asynchronous image processing
+- Asynchronous image processing using a background worker
-- MySQL database integration
 - OCR using Tesseract.js
-- Number plate detection
+- Number plate extraction from OCR text
-- Brightness check
+- Brightness analysis
-- Blur check
+- Blur detection
-- Duplicate image check
+- Duplicate image detection
-- Status tracking API
-- Results API
+- Store image metadata in MySQL
+- Track image processing status
+- Retrieve complete analysis results

 ---

-## Technologies Used
+# Technologies Used

 - Node.js
 - Express.js